esampson/codes/README.md

 Additionally, to ease programming and reduce load it is suggested that modifications to typeclass.characters be made so that the 34 most commonly queried stats (attributes, skills, and character template ) can be queried directly from the character object via commands such as `<target>.strength()`, `<target>.animal_ken()` or `<target>.template()`.
 These methods do not support any other functionality such as telling programs how much it will cost to raise the stat in question.
 Additionally character objects possess **get()** and **meets_prereqs()** methods.
 These function largely as a combination of the **find()** and **get()** method under world.data or the **find()** and **meets_prereqs()** methods under world.data and the located script.
 The exception is that they must find only a single stat script or they will abort.

-A persistent dictionary script will need to be created (`@py evennia.create_script(key='Dictionary','typeclass.scripts.dictionaryScript',persistent=True`)
+A persistent dictionary script will need to be created (`@py evennia.create_script('typeclasses.scripts.dictionaryScript',key='Dictionary',persistent=True)`

 Finally `@py from world.statInit import initStats` will generate a bunch of initial scripts